Claude Web Search Citations Return 404 or Wrong Page

 5. Wrong anchor or fragment on a long page

-The page exists, but the cited fragment (#section-3) points to a renamed section.
-The page loads to the top and the relevant content is harder to find.
+The page exists, but the cited fragment (#section-3) points to a renamed section, so the page loads to the top and the relevant content is harder to find.

-How to judge: Page loads but lacks the quoted text.
+How to judge: the page loads but lacks the quoted text.
 Use Ctrl+F to search for the quoted phrase on the page.

 6. Tracking parameters break under strict referrer rules

-Some sites refuse traffic with no referrer or strip query params; the resulting URL can resolve to a generic landing page rather than the article.
+Some sites refuse traffic with no referrer or strip query params, so the URL resolves to a generic landing page rather than the article.

-How to judge: Trim the URL to just the base path and try again.
-If the article loads cleanly, tracking was the issue.
+How to judge: trim the URL to just the base path and try again.
+If the article loads cleanly, the tracking params were the issue.

 Before you start